Author:

 Candidates must submit an application with other requested documents.
 See further information on the programme website of Medicine and Sport.

-Online entrance interviews take place on 21 June 2023.
+Online entrance interviews take place in June or July 2025 (will be specified in April).
 Applicants will be informed of their interview time by the respective faculty.

 Apply here